How We Helped a Marketing Agency Generate Dozens of Backlinks and a Six-Figure Deal Using Guest Blogging

 First, find an article they’ve written and head to the bio section:

-In a new tab, open up https://images.google.com.
-Drag their headshot image from the guest post into Google Images to perform a “reverse image search:”
+In a new tab, head to https://images.google.com.
+Drag and drop the headshot image from the guest post into Google Images to perform a “reverse image search:”

 If you’re looking for a ready-made directory of blogs, AllTop.com is another resource to find popular publications by industry.

-Just head over to their homepage and enter your industry/topic into the search.
-Here’s a peek at the list we get for content marketing:
+Just head over to their homepage and enter your industry or topic into the search bar.
+Here’s an example for websites relevant to “content marketing:”

-To build solid relationships, you’ve got to reach out to the right person (in the right way.
+To build solid relationships, you’ve got to reach out to the right person in the right way.
 Here are a few ways to find the editors in charge of accepting submissions at your target publications:

 - LinkedIn: Simply search for the company/publication name + “editor” or “content”